jbouffard/geopyspark/docs/guides/layers.rst

     tiled_raster_layer.save_stitched(path='/tmp/cropped-stitched.tif', crop_bounds=sub_exent)

+In addition to the sub ``Extent``, one can also choose how many cols and rows will be in the saved in the GeoTiff.

 .. code:: python3

-    # In addition to the sub Extent, one can also choose how many cols and rows will be in the saved in the GeoTiff.
     tiled_raster_layer.save_stitched(path='/tmp/cropped-stitched-2.tif',
                                      crop_bounds=sub_exent,
                                      crop_dimensions=(1000, 1000))